Vladymyrdev/github-kanban-test-task/README.md

 ## Tech stack
 - React for the front-end (only hooks, no classes).
 - For front-end part state manager for data (redux, redux-toolkit or any other which you prefer).
-- Back-end framework which is suitable for you.
+- Back-end framework which is suitable for you (Nest.js or Express.js).
 - Typescript is a must for both front-end and back-end (frameworks, which doesn't support Typescript are not allowed).
-- You are allowed to use for backend choice from JS, TS, express or NestJs.
 - Use MongoDB or PostgreSQL for data storage.
+- Code quality checkers are required (at least ESLint and Prettier)
 > Stack requirements mentioned above are obligatory to follow.
 Other technologies and patterns are free of your choice.

+## Extra points - optional
+- Add github actions to run code quality checks for frontend and backend
+- Provide a Dockerfile for frontend and backend

 ## Requirements
 1. Each visitor is allowed to create/update/delete boards (implement UX/UI on your own).